Formal Test Approach

 Nevertheless the formal test includes both the automated and user interaction; our formally run tests are executed and recorded by a human operator.

-Different projects are successfully using a variety of different versions (including Windows Server 2008, 2012, Windows 8, Windows 8.1).
+Officially supported Windows versions are Windows 10 and Windows Server 2012 (x64).
+Different projects are successfully using a variety of different versions (including Windows Server 2008, 2012, Windows 7 and Windows 8).

 Windows XP is no longer supported.